meng-ucalgary/seng-637-assignment-1/assignment1-report-template.md

 4. Transfer of money
 5. Verying the logs

-## Comparison of exploratory and manual functional testing
+## Comparison of exploratory and scripted testing

 Text...